amanverma123-prog/DSA_by-Aman/Linked List/README.md

 * Identifying the new head and new tail after rotation
 * Breaking circular links safely to restore the Linked List
 * Optimizing a brute-force approach into an O(n) solution
+* Sorting a Linked List using Merge Sort
+* Applying Divide and Conquer on Linked Lists
+* Finding the middle node using Slow & Fast Pointers for list splitting
+* Recursively dividing a Linked List into smaller sublists
+* Merging two sorted Linked Lists efficiently
+* Understanding why Merge Sort is optimal for Linked Lists
+* Performing in-place sorting without converting the list into an array
+* Managing recursive decomposition and merge phases
+* Strengthening pointer manipulation during list merging
+* Achieving O(n log n) sorting for Linked Lists
 * Difference between arrays and linked lists in memory storage
 * Building a strong foundation for advanced Linked List problems